ticketmaster/lbapi/README.md

-# LB Management API
+# Ticketmaster lbAPI
-The LB Management API is a web service that enables users to manage Virtual IPs ([VIP](terms.md#virtual_ip)) across multiple load balancers (e.g. AVI Networks and Citrix Netscaler).
+The lbAPI is a web service that enables users to manage Virtual IPs (VIP) across multiple load balancers (e.g. AVI Networks and Citrix Netscaler ADC).
 The goal is to provide users an abstraction layer that follows a single pattern for creating virtual server definitions.

 ## Components